Sweet Itch in Horses and the 5 Best Treatment Options

 Nothing makes the symptoms of sweet itch better as quickly as a soothing lotion.
 These are often herbal and natural, based on essential oils and containing repellents to keep the midges off as well.

-In order to provide continuous relief, these do need to be applied according to manufacturer’s instructions.
-A once-off smear of lotion won’t do your horse much good at all.
+In order to provide continuous relief, these do need to be applied according to

 Most local tack shops will have something in stock, but Amazon also has a few options, like the Equi-Spa Not So Sweet Itch Gel Formula.